 These attributes encompass both tangible aspects like product features and design, as well as intangible elements like brand personality and values.

-They play a pivotal role in building strong brand foundation and associations in consumers’ minds, enhancing brand recognition and recall, and establishing deep emotional connections with the audience.
+They play an essential role in building a strong brand foundation and associations in consumers’ minds, enhancing brand recognition and recall, and establishing deep emotional connections with the audience.

 Negative or inconsistent attributes can erode brand equity, undermining consumer trust and diminishing a brand’s competitive advantage.